sourmash-bio/sourmash_plugin_directsketch/README.md

 ### Allowing restart with batching

 If you're building large databases, we highly recommend you use batched zipfiles (v0.4+) to facilitate restart.
 If you encounter unexpected failures and are using a single zipfile output (default), `gbsketch`/`urlsketch` will have to re-download and re-sketch all files.
 If you instead set a batch size using `--batch-size`, then `gbsketch`/`urlsketch` can load any batched zips that finished writing, and avoid re-generating those signatures.
 The batch size represents the number of files downloaded, so it is possible DNA and protein signatures of the same accession may be split across zipfiles.
 Note that batches will use the `--output` file to build batched filenames, so if you provided `output.sig.zip`, batches will be `output.1.sig.zip`, etc (or `output.zip` --> `output.N.zip`).
 For small genomes (e.g. microbes), you can keep batch sizes quite large, e.g. 1000s-10000s.
 For large eukaryotic genomes where download takes much longer, you may want to use smaller batch sizes.

-To build a single database after batched sketching, you can use `sig cat` to build a single zipfile (`sourmash sig cat *.zip -o OUTPUT.sig.zip`) or `sig collect` to collect all the zips into a standalone manifest that can be used with sourmash and branchwater commands.
+At the end of a batched run, we write a file `{output}.batches.txt` with a list of all batch files created.
+This can then be used to build a single zipfile with `sourmash sig cat` (`sourmash sig cat {output}.batchlist.txt -o OUTPUT.sig.zip`) or `sourmash sig collect` to collect all the zips into a standalone manifest that can be used with sourmash and branchwater commands.

 ### Rerunning failures (with batching or not)

 **With batching**, you can use the same exact command to restart: directsketch will detect already-generated signatures and downloaded FASTAs and skip them.
 It will start writing signature from the next batch index, so if you last completed zipfile was `output.2.sig.zip`, running the command again with the same `--output output.sig.zip` will start from `output.3.sig.zip`.
 Incomplete zipfiles (marked as `.incomplete`) will be deleted.
+The failure file will be overwritten, but since we retry any missing sketches, all failures will be re-attempted and then rewritten to the failure file if not successful.

 **Without batching**, the existing signature zipfile will be unreadable and marked as `.incomplete`.
 You can restart by using the same input csv file, but if you are using `--keep-fasta`, you can add the option `--no-overwrite-fasta` to avoid overwriting any completed FASTA files.
 Incomplete fasta files are marked with the `.incomplete` extension and will be re-downloaded.
 If sketching, the incomplete zipfile will be deleted upon re-run, and we will still re-download all fasta files needed to generate sketches.